sumit-dm/Spring-Email-Client/README.md

 What it contains?

-1) How to sen email from java application.
+1) How to send email from java springboot application.